- All USCA Rules of Curling and Competition will be followed.

 - Games are nominally intended to consist of eight ends, however, early league games shall not start an end after 8:00.
 Late league games shall not start an end after 10:30.
 The winner is determined following the conclusion of the completed ends.

 - If tied after the completion of the allowed ends, skip’s stones will determine the outcome.
 If that is still undetermined after the skips have played one stone each, then one additional stone is delivered in succession by the third, second and lead until a successful winner is determined.
-Sweeping is permitted during all extra stone deliveries.
+Sweeping is permitted by the team delivering the rock (only) during all extra stone deliveries.

 - League games will begin at the time determined by the league director.